Undergraduate Course: Gender, Power and Representation (PLIT10113)

 Throughout the course, we will examine the problems and questions raised by the issues of gender, power and political representation.
 When we speak about the "under-representation of women" and other groups, what visions of representation are we invoking and with what attendant problems and expectations?
 What does gender have to do with it?
 Do "supply" or "demand" factors best account for the relatively few women in political life?
 How can we account for variation across political parties and political systems?
 What role does gender play in the representation of politicians in the media?
 What strategies can we (and should we) use to achieve equal representation?
 And (why) does it matter?

 Whilst we focus in particular on gender dynamics and global trends in the course, we will also pay attention to intersectionality and heterogeneity throughout, assessing the ways in which gender intersects with other structures of power, including race, ethnicity, class, sexuality and disability.

 |Academic year 2022/23, Available to all students (SV1)

 ||Quota Policy Report: 40%.
 2000 words.
 A policy briefing where students will be asked to analyse the origins and impact of gender quotas in the country of their choice, using primary and secondary sources (drawing in particular on the Global Database of Quotas for Women).

 Essay: 60%.
 3000 words.
 From a choice of questions, which will relate to one or more of the weekly lecture topics.

 Detailed written guidance for each of the assessments will be offered in the course guide and discussed in class.
-This will include detailed guidance on the peer assessment process, including guidance on assessment forms and marking criteria.

 ||All assignments will be returned with feedback within 15 working days of submission.
 Students will also receive weekly formative comments from the teaching team on their 1-page reading summaries.